Substitute for Brown Sugar in Chocolate Chip Cookies: Top Alternatives

 How to Substitute Turbinado Sugar

-• Alternate 1 cup brown sugar by 1 cup Turbinado sugar.
+• Alternate 1 cup brown sugar with 1 cup Turbinado sugar.

 • Blend it a little in the blender to create the desired texture. required.

-• Mix in one tablespoon honey or Molasses to increase the retention of moisture.
+• Mix in one tablespoon of honey or Molasses to increase the retention of moisture.

 Professional Tip Use turbinado Sugar in recipes that call for crisper cookies instead of soft and chewy cookies.